Mary Hart

-Mary Hart (born Mary Johanna Harum; November 8, 1950) is an American television personality and actress.
-She was the long-running host (1982–2011) of the syndicated gossip and entertainment round-up television program Entertainment Tonight, the longest running entertainment magazine show of all time.
+Mary Hart (born Mary Johanna Harum; November 8, 1950) is an American television personality.
+She was the host (1982–2011) of the syndicated gossip and entertainment round-up television program Entertainment Tonight.
 She was Miss South Dakota 1970.

 Early life

 Mary Harum was born in Madison, South Dakota.
 She was raised in Sioux Falls, South Dakota, and Denmark.
 She speaks English, Danish and Swedish fluently.

 She graduated from Augustana Academy in 1968 and from Augustana College in Sioux Falls in 1972.

 Career

 She was crowned Miss South Dakota 1970 and subsequently was a semi-finalist in the Miss America 1971 pageant.

 While teaching English at Washington High School for two years, she also produced and anchored her own talk show on then-NBC affiliate KSFY-TV in Sioux Falls.

 Hart began her full-time television career in 1975 at WMT-TV (currently KGAN) in Cedar Rapids, Iowa, then moving to KMTV in Omaha, Nebraska.
 In 1976, she went to KTVY (now KFOR-TV) in Oklahoma City, where, with Danny Williams, she co-hosted the show Dannysday.
 She also was a sales representative for a school yearbook company.
 Determined to leave journalism behind, she moved to the Los Angeles neighborhood of Westwood in 1979 with $10,000 in the bank.
 Hart landed a small role on the soap opera Days of Our Lives as well as some TV commercials.
 Nearly without money, she became a co-host on the Los Angeles version of the syndicated PM Magazine.
 That led to a job in 1981 as co-host of Regis Philbin's first national talk show on NBC.
 When that show was canceled four months later, Entertainment Tonight interviewed her about what it felt like to be canceled.
 The day after the interview, she was hired as one of its correspondents.
 Thirteen weeks later, she was named the show's co-host, along with Ron Hendren.

 In 1984, Hendren was replaced by Robb Weller, who was replaced by John Tesh in 1986, who was replaced by Bob Goen in 1996.
 Hart began co-hosting ET with Mark Steines in 2004.
 Soon after her hiring by ET, Hart chose Jay Bernstein as her manager.

 Hart is known for her shapely legs, leading to an endorsement contract with Hanes for that company's line of pantyhose in 1987.
 Jay Bernstein had her legs insured with Lloyd's of London for $1 million each.
 Executive Producer Linda Bell Blue described Hart as "the face of ET".
 On March 29, 1987 she participated in the World Wrestling Federation's WrestleMania III, serving as the guest timekeeper in the main event between Hulk Hogan and André the Giant.